 Write for the People Reading Your Proposal

 Who is the audience for your conference proposal?
-Believe it or not, it’s NOT the people that are building the program.
+Believe it or not, it’s NOT the people who are building the program.
 Yes, the conference organizers ultimately decide which sessions are added to the program, but they do so by picking sessions that best resonate with those attending the event.

-Ultimately the people that you are trying to connect with are those that will read your session description in the conference program.
+Ultimately the people who you are trying to connect with are those that will read your session description in the conference program.
 A compelling description is what is going to make attendees want to come to your session, and that’s what makes a session valuable to a conference.

 Tell a Story

 A high-quality speaking proposal isn’t just about what information you are going to share, it’s about how you plan to share it.
 Consider these two brief descriptions of what is essentially the same session:

 In this session I will explain how to build quality compliance training.
 I will show you how to analyze the needs of your organization to find our what compliance training needs to address.
 I will show you how to design engaging compliance learning programs that learners will love.
 I’ll close the session covering to evaluate compliance training effectively.

 This session may be great.
 It may be sharing useful tips that people can use.
 As a proposal, it’s very dry and fact-based.
 Now consider another option for the same session.